jakimfett/functions.sh/docs/readme.md

 When two [shells](docs://defs.md#data_shell) collide on their hash, normally, it takes user intervention to resolve.
 An intelligent response, frequently by whatever or whoever made the modifications (in the case of a codebase, for example).
 When decision paths collide, it's actually a *good* thing, as with data shells.

+When two data shells merge, their contents, as determined by algorithm, are identical.
+Note that this is distinct from being "functionally identical", eg as with an image in pixel vs vector.

+For small data, eg the value of a single pixel or an individual vector, this takes up _more_ space than traditional forms of storage.
+For larger or "chunky" data, this allows the overlapping portions of unrelated datasets share storage and backup while maintaining anonymity and security, because the user then stores a value for retrieving the shell, which is delivered by the backend to a local server, and then the user will be able to decrypt a copy once it's on their device.

+However, there is risk associated with merging.

+And, a lot of that risk stems from _pattern matching_, on some level.
+Most computers have a hard time determining the difference between slightly different data and very different data, and data without context has little meaning to a human, either.

+If you don't understand the data, you can't merge effectively.